-- Discontinue the New Century and Regents' Scholarship programs and their requirements that students follow specific high school curricular pathways with the graduating class of 2021.
-Students up to the 2021 cohort and students who are currently participating in those scholarship programs would continue to be eligible for funds in accordance with board administrative rules.
-After the high school class of 2021, both programs will be replaced by pass-through funding for institution-administered merit scholarships linked to ACT scores and Grade Point Averages. - Split funding allocated to state scholarship programs with the aim of eventually reaching a ratio of 30% of the funds going to institutions for merit scholarships and 70% of the funds going to institutions for the Utah Promise program. - Shift the administration and awarding of the merit funds to institutional financial aid or scholarship offices rather than the Office of the Commissioner of Higher Education. - Adjust the Utah Access Promise Scholarship to allow federal aid to "stack" on top of the state aid program to provide stronger financial support to students. - Regularly assess the effectiveness of state scholarship programs in meeting their stated purposes.
+- Split funding allocated to state scholarship programs with the aim of eventually reaching a ratio of 30% of the funds going to institutions for merit scholarships and 70% of the funds going to institutions for the Utah Promise program. - Shift the administration and awarding of the merit funds to institutional financial aid or scholarship offices rather than the Office of the Commissioner of Higher Education. - Adjust the Utah Promise Scholarship to allow federal aid to "stack" on top of the state aid program to provide stronger financial support to students. - Regularly assess the effectiveness of state scholarship programs in meeting their stated purposes.